 The first of the two technical requirements listed above directly stems from the general SEMIoTICS platform requirement R.GP.4 "Detection of events requiring a QoS change and triggering network reconfiguration need by SPDI pattern" (see deliverable D2.3 - "Requirements specification of SEMIoTICS framework").
-In fact, the capacity of the monitoring component to detect and signal the occurrence of specific patterns of events allows the components responsible for the enforcement of SPDI patterns (i.e. Pattern Engine) to delegate to the monitoring component the monitoring task whilst retaining for itself the QoS change and reconfiguration.
-Moreover, it also address the requirement R.UC2.10 - "The SEMIoTICS platform SHOULD allow the SARA components (e.g. SARA Hubs) to query and aggregate (e.g. to average) the values of a resource (e.g. current measured temperature) hosted by a group of field devices" and R.UC2.12 - "The SEMIoTICS platform SHOULD allow sover the data received by field devices.
+In fact, the capacity of the monitoring component to detect and signal the occurrence of specific patterns of events allows the components responsible for the enforcement of SPDI patterns (i.e. Pattern Engine) to delegate to the monitoring component the monitoring task whilst retaining for itself the triggering of adaptation actions, id needed.
+Moreover, it also addresses the requirements

+- R.UC2.10 "The SEMIoTICS platform SHOULD allow the SARA components (e.g. SARA Hubs) to query and aggregate (e.g. to average) the values of a resource (e.g. current measured temperature) hosted by a group of field devices" - R.UC2.12 "The SEMIOTICS platform SHOULD allow SARA components to delegate to the platform the computation of complex functions over the data received by field devices.
 These computations may result either in the generation of higher-level observation events (e.g. significant Patient events abstracted form sensor data) towards the ACS or in sensors configuration parameters (including actuators command)."